 Setting these details clearly on a piece of paper will get the discussion easier and to the target.
-Does your company have such list with the roles and responsibilities of the employees?
+Does your company have such a list of the roles and responsibilities of the employees?

 There is no single template to use for each position existing in a company.

-The structure of these documents is subject to the imagination of you HR responsible.
+The structure of these documents is subject to the imagination of your HR responsible.

 Certainly, traditional new-hire orientations have long consisted of internal team member introductions

 and an overview of policies, forms, and procedures.

 Onboarding is the process of acclimating new hires to the social and performance aspects of their new jobs quickly and smoothly.